Home Warranty for Sellers: Does Offering One Help Sell Your House Faster?

 What Does a Seller-Paid Home Warranty Cost?

-A seller-paid home warranty typically costs between $300 and $700 per year, depending on the coverage level and provider.
-Service call fees — charged each time a technician is dispatched — run between $65 and $150 per visit.
+A standalone seller-paid home warranty in 2026 typically costs between $300 and $700 per year, depending on the coverage level and provider.
+NerdWallet's 2026 analysis pegs the average annual cost across all home warranty plans at roughly $876 per year (about $73/month), with plans ranging from $28 to $191 per month.
+Service call fees, charged each time a technician is dispatched, generally run between $75 and $150 per visit.
 Once the warranty transfers to the buyer at closing, those service fees become their responsibility.

-Many major providers like American Home Shield, First American, and 2-10 Home Buyers Warranty offer free listing-period coverage to sellers who agree to purchase a full buyer plan at closing.
+Many major providers like American Home Shield, First American, and 2-10 Home Buyers Warranty offer deferred-payment listing coverage to sellers who agree to purchase a full buyer plan at closing.
 This is a compelling option if you want protection during the listing period at little to no upfront cost.

 Which Coverage Level Should You Offer?

 For most sellers, a mid-tier Gold plan strikes the best balance.
-It covers the major systems buyers care most about — heating, cooling, plumbing, and electrical — without breaking the bank.
+It covers the major systems buyers care most about (heating, cooling, plumbing, and electrical) without breaking the bank.
 If you're selling a luxury home or a property with a pool, spa, or older roof, upgrading to a Platinum plan may better serve your buyers and reduce post-sale disputes.
+Compare more home warranty coverage options to fine-tune your choice.

 Pincher's Pro Tip